 Lustig pulled off many cons, but this is the one that brought him infamy: word around Paris was that the Eiffel Tower was falling into disrepair.
 Lustig saw an opportunity.

-He invited six scrap metal dealers to a meeting at a Paris hotel, and he presented himself as being from the Ministry of Posts and Telegraphs.
+He invited six scrap metal dealers for a meeting at a Paris hotel.
+Then he presented himself as being from the Ministry of Posts and Telegraphs.
 He told the dealers that the city government couldn’t afford the upkeep of the Tower anymore, and that they would sell the scrap to the highest bidder.

 You’d think Lustig would just count his lucky stars that he didn’t get caught and cash in his chips while he was still ahead.
 But that’s not how Victor rolled.
 Just a month later Lustig snuck back to Paris to pull off the exact.
 Same.
 Stunt.
 At least he tried to, but this time his victim went to the authorities.
 Nevertheless, the wily con-man avoided capture and snuck right back out of France.
 That slick little trickster almost sold the Eiffel tower to two different people!
 I guess people just want to believe they can get rich quick, and who can blame them?
 But let this just be a lesson; if something sounds too good to be true, then it probably is.